Elizabeth Nilsen

 1. How well do children, adolescents, and adults’ use the perspective of their conversational partner to guide behaviour?
 Historically, children have been seen as ‘egocentric’ or insensitive to other’s mental states.
 However, remarkable sensitivity has been demonstrated in many different contexts.
 We look at when this sensitivity to others’ perspective is (or is not) demonstrated.

-2. What cognitive skills support the development of communicative abilities?
-Given that at a young age children can appreciate the perspective of a partner?
-What other skills support their ability to use this information during interactions?
+3. What cognitive skills support youths’ communicative success?
+Given that at a young age children can appreciate the perspective of a partner, what other skills support their ability to use this information during different interactions?

 4. How does an individual’s temperament relate to their communicative abilities?
 Children (and adults) with temperaments that are more shy or anxious tend to withdraw from (new) social situations.
 We look at how perceptions of social partners and/or of communicative utterances may differ according to temperamental style.